czaacza/Graph-path-project/README.md

 #### `-split`  Split mode, program will split graph (given after the option -in) along the shortest path between two given vertices

 `-splits`    - Integer number of starting vertex.
-Starting vertex must be in the first row of the graph
+Starting vertex must be placed on the edge of the graph.

 `-splite`    - Integer number of ending vertex.
-Ending vertex must be in the last row of the graph
+Ending vertex must be placed on the edge of the graph.

 `-splitout`   - Name of the file the splited graph will be generated to